Skip to content

 Parameters (Args): None

-Function Description: Handles the event when the Up key is pressed, increasing the camera’s pitch angle to tilt the view upward
+Function Description: Handles the event when Alt+Down is pressed, decreasing the camera's field of view (FOV) to zoom out the viewing perspective.

 Parameters (Args): None